 Solution: Keep the equipment aftertreatment system (DPF, DOC, SCR, EGR) maintained and clean regularly to ensure equipment uptime

-At Mammoth, our four-stage Gold Service DPF restoration process brings any functional DPF back up to 98% of its life and included with that is a 1 year guarantee.
+At The DPF Company, our four-stage Gold Service DPF restoration process brings any functional DPF back up to 98% of its life and included with that is a 1 year guarantee.
 We also have a Silver and Bronze cleaning service if that is preferred.

 Step 1 - Air Knife